dneary/hello-world/Tutorial.md

 an error that the Clangd language server is not started.

-Future articles will talk more about what is involved in running developer tools alongside the workspace, and using VS Code plug-ins.
+Future articles will talk more about what is involved in running developer tools alongside the workspace, using VS Code plug-ins, and how to commit changes to github, or create a github PR.